AndronacheAndrei98/docker_test/solutions/day1/task1.md

 ## Solution
 Upon inspecting the Dockerfile, I could observe that there is no "FROM" line.
-I looked for the base docker image for "Nginx" in DockerHub and added the following line at the beginning:
+I looked for the base docker image for "nginx" in DockerHub and added the following line at the beginning:
 "
 FROM nginx
 "